TREASURIES-Long-dated yields hit nearly 9-month high on Greece hopes

 respectively.

-in price to yield 3.25 percent, from a yield of 3.16 percent
+price to yield 3.22 percent, from a yield of 3.16 percent late

 percent late Thursday.